JonnoB/reading_the_unreadable/README.md

 # Key files

 - convert_all_ncse.py: Turns the NCSE PDF's into a single page PNG files at the specified DPI
-- new_approach.py: Code used to explore and plot pages and bounding boxes
 - transfer_files_to_lightning.py: Move image files to lightning.ai, this is simply for convenient use of GPU
 - post_process_images.py: post process the image bounding boxes produced by DocLayout-yolo
-- send_processed_issues.py: Used to send data with post processed bounding boxes to Pixtral
+- send_processed_issues_to_pixtral_as_batch.py: Used to send data with post-processed bounding boxes to Pixtral as a batch job
+- download_batched_results_from_pixtral.py: retrieve the batched results using the previously generated log file

 # Note
 For package management I used the uv library from astral.
 It is super fast an avoids dependency issues.

+- The deskew and square crop is in process_images, DO NOT DELETE!
+- example plotting is in sketching_postprocess_and_plot.py